acousticrobot/web-16/_pages/toki-pona/lesson-12-syllables-3.md

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_19.jpg" caption="kijetesan / takalu" %}

-Ok, they're both passible, but you know what bothers me?
+OK, they're both passable, but you know what bothers me?
 Either way the _san_ glyph is going to be squeezed into the column with the extra glyph, and with the _n_ on the bottom it's already a little taller than the others.
 Also the _l_ is on the bottom right side, and its hard to stretch it out enough to fill in the space.
 Either way, the whole block looks like it would fall over to the right.

 Let's try three columns next.
 We have three choices now, because one of the three columns will have three glyps.